Using a sturdy, wheeled cart makes hauling bulk purchases and heavy objects (melons, winter squashes, citrus) much easier to handle.

 As with most things in life, you can't have it all with a foldable utility cart.
 Here are the basic options you need to consider:

-Weight versus Capacity.
-The sturdier the cart, the heavier it is likely to be.
+Weight vs Capacity: The sturdier the cart, the heavier it is likely to be.
 If you're considering one for farmers market shopping and you do a weekly shopping for all of your produce, picking up meat, dairy, and other heavy items, too, you'll want to go with heavier, more solid carts.
 If, on the other hand, you make more frequent visits or just pick up a few specialty items when you go, a lighter-weight cart may be all you need.

 No matter what kind of cart you choose—or if you just keep using a stroller even as the kid(s) out-grow it—be mindful of how you wield it around the market.
 Always push carts in front of you so you can see when you might hit someone, give right of way to those without carts, stay with the cart (don't park and shop!), and don't stop in the middle of crowded walkways.
 Recognize that with a cart you're taking up more space than those without them!